 "The only true happiness comes from squandering ourselves for a purpose." – John Mason Brown

-In the book, Project Management For Dummies (For Dummies (Business & Personal Finance)) , Stanley E. Portny shares 10 ways to hold people accountable:
+In the book, Project Management for Dummies, Stanley E. Portny shares 10 ways to hold people accountable:

 - Involve people who really have authority

 - Be specific regarding end results, time frames, and expected levels of effort